kreauniv/comp308/_sources/appsem.rst.txt

 .. admonition:: **Exercise**

     Go off now and study how the above definition of :rkt:`conj` satisfies our descripion of "and" in the preceding paragraph.
+What properties do we expect such a :rkt:`conj` to satisfy, logically?
+Does it satisfy them?
+In particular, why should we expect :rkt:`(conj goalA goalB)` to produce the same set of possibilities produced by :rkt:`(conj goalB goalA)`?

 Note that :rkt:`eq` produces a goal based on a statement about variables and